MixinNetwork/mixin.network/docs/blog/2022/mixin-network-partners-with-yottachain-international-holding-and-emirates-draw-to-provide-access-for-crypto-holders/README.md

 The first phase will allow payments in USDT, a well-known and stable token, through a decentralized application (dApp).
 Mixin Network will collaborate with YottaChain International Holding to open access for additional tokens in the future, easing access for further crypto communities to participate in Emirates Draw.

 **Mr. Hans Yuewen, Chairman of YottaChain International Holding, said:**
-“We take great pride in the cooperation with Emirates Draw and Mixin Network which will help expand the application ecology of YottaChain and realize the diversification of its applications.
-We were also seduced by the unique ‘Coral Reef Regeneration Programme’ led by Emirates draw that makes our world a better place.”
+"We take great pride in the cooperation with Emirates Draw and Mixin Network which will help expand the application ecology of YottaChain and realize the diversification of its applications.
+We were also seduced by the unique ‘Coral Reef Regeneration Programme' led by Emirates draw that makes our world a better place."

 The support from Mixin Network and YottaChain will ensure consumers have greater access to, and understanding of, Emirates Draw through cryptocurrency.
 Crypto users who wish to participate in Emirates Draw could access the dAPP section in Mixin Crypto Wallets.